 Coagulation defects describe various deficient or defective coagulation factors.
-These disorders may be congenital in nature but may also be acquired.
-Congenital coagulation defects are, for instance, von Willebrand syndrome or hemophilia.
+These disorders may be acquired or congenital.
+For example, congenital coagulation defects include von Willebrand syndrome or hemophilia.

 Many immune-mediated diseases, such as systemic lupus erythematosus, produce different autoantibodies.
-These autoantibodies may target the components of the coagulation system, thus creating coagulopathy.
-A classic representative for these types of diseases is systemic lupus erythematosus.
+These autoantibodies may target the coagulation system components, thus creating coagulopathy.

-As previously mentioned, fibrinolysis is regulated by plasminogen.
-Different mechanisms may cause increased fibrinolysis through excessive plasminogen activation, which, in turn, results in the increased consumption of coagulation factors.
+As previously mentioned, plasminogen regulates fibrinolysis.
+Different mechanisms may increase fibrinolysis through excessive plasminogen activation, which, in turn, increases the consumption of coagulation factors.
 This results in more fibrinolytic activity than fibrin formation and severe bleeding.

 The goal of therapy is to restore the normal coagulation balance.
-Here, it is again very important to envision the correct coagulation balance as overtreatment may directly lead to the opposite result meaning increased tendency to clot.
-Therapeutic indications depend on the individual clinic.
-In cases of mild disorders, it is frequently appropriate to watch-and-wait, pending surgeries or relevant bleeding, however, must be dealt with more urgently.
+In cases of mild disorders, close monitoring may be appropriate.
+However, pending surgeries or relevant bleeding must be dealt with more urgently.

-- In cases of an underlying disease, the disease should be treated first.
-Administering (expensive) coagulation factors, for instance, will hardly benefit the patient if the body continues producing antibodies against them.
-In this case, immunotherapy should be in the foreground.
+- An underlying disease should be treated first.
+Administering coagulation factors will have minimal benefit if antibody production continues.
+In this case, immunotherapy should be considered.

 - Extrinsic system disorders may be balanced like intrinsic system disorders.
-In cases of bleeding requiring treatment that occur during vitamin K antagonist therapy, it makes sense to first discontinue said therapy and administer vitamin K. This may pose a therapeutic dilemma for which there are no clear recommendations.
+Patients on vitamin K antagonist therapy (warfarin) should temporarily discontinue treatment and take vitamin K. This may pose a therapeutic dilemma for which there are no clear recommendations.
 The indication for individual oral anticoagulation must be weighed against the risk of bleeding, calculated as an INR.
 The INR should be <5.

-- Hyperfibrinolysis may be stopped by administering tranexamic acid.
-Tranexamic acid inhibits the formation of plasmin.
+- Hyperfibrinolysis may be stopped by administering tranexamic acid, which inhibits plasmin formation.